How to Play AVI on iPad(including the 4th Gen iPad)

-If the AVI file is compatible with the Motion JPEG (M-JPEG) standard, then Yes.
+If the AVI file is compatible with the Motion JPEG (M-JPEG) encoded AVI videos (up to 1280×720, 30 fps frames rate, ulaw audio), then Yes.
 Apple users may find this surprising since the company’s previous mobile devices did not support AVI files.
 This is the first time Apple has provided support for video playback beyond MPEG-4 and QuickTime formats on iOS.
 PCM stereo audio is also supported in AVI files on the iPad.

-However, some users might not that knowledgeable about iPad video file formats.
+However, nowadays on the market, a majority of AVI files are not encoded with Motion JPEG.
+And some users might not that knowledgeable about iPad video file formats.
 In other words, iPad supports some types of video cameras watch their AVI footage via the camera card reader accessory, it won’t let you watch downloaded AVI movies on the iPad.
 So how to play AVI movies downloaded from the Internet on you iPad?

 We’ve set up the 3rd-party iPad Video Converters to convert any video(including AVI and HD AVI) into an MP4 file that will play perfectly on the iPad.
 From the top-rated iPad video converter reviews , iSkysoft Video Converter for Mac (For Mac OS) and Wondershare Video Converter (for Windows) which provide optimized presets for your iPad so you don’t need to worry about the settings for your iPad.

 1. Drag-n-drop to add AVI to Video Converter

 2. Select iPad preset from format list

 3. Hit convert to start AVI to iPad conversion